 Cosmos – pops of colour from snow whites to lolly pinks, reds, orange and yellows.

-Dahlias – available in a variety of interesting petal shapes and colours.
+Dahlias – available in a huge variety of interesting petal shapes and colours.
+Pick your favourites and plant once frosts have finished.

 Stock – a tall flower that comes in a variety of colours.

-Wildflowers - sow a pack of wildflower seeds and pick a bouquet showcasing a rainbow of colours.
+Wildflowers - sow wildflower seeds in spring and pick a bouquet showcasing a rainbow of colours.

-Zinnias - durable and vibrant, they produce abundantly all summer long.
+Zinnias - durable and vibrant annuals, they produce abundantly all summer long.

 Edibles that have gone to seed make whimsical bouquets too!
 Coriander, parsley and rocket all have attractive flowers.